xLightsSequencer/xLights/README.txt

    -- enh (dkulp)   Add -r command line switch to render and save the fseq file and then exit -- enh (gil)     Modify value curve icon so its clear when its not selected.
 Fixes #675.
-   -- bug (dkulp)   Fix node names used for HLS imports truncating the last character 2016.49  Sep 13, 2016
+   -- bug (dkulp)   Fix node names used for HLS imports truncating the last character -- bug (keithsw) Fix animated GIF files which were not rendering correctly -- enh (keithsw) Make import and export of effects remember the last type used under assumption user is likely to want to use it again next time
+   -- bug (keithsw) Fix contrast on oversized sub-buffer.
+Yellow on light grey -- enh (keithsw) Add links to common web resources to the help menu -- enh (keithsw) Add palette reversal and deletion -- enh (keithsw) Add multilayer insertion
+   -- bug (keithsw) Make output and model descriptions XML safe 2016.49  Sep 13, 2016
    -- bug (dkulp)   Strand/Submodel/Node effects were not clearing their buffer area on control updates resulting in ghosted data until a full render
    -- bug (dkulp)   DimmingCurve dialog not initialized properly for models that don't already have a dimming curve